KINGDKAK/PS5-FFPFSC-PRO/README.md

 ---

-## Community Compatibility Database
+## 🌐 Community Compatibility Database

-After a successful compression, you can optionally submit your result to the community database.
+After a successful compression, you can optionally submit your results to the community database.

-You can also browse and search compatibility reports from inside the app.

-The database supports:
+The database allows users to:

+* Share compatibility reports
-* Working / Partial / Not Working / Not Tested Yet status
+* Report Working / Partial / Not Working / Not Tested Yet status
-* Searching by game name
+* Search by game name
-* Searching by Title ID
+* Search by Title ID
-* Report counts
+* View report counts
-* ShadowMount version info
+* View ShadowMount version information
+* Browse compatibility reports directly from the application

-* Vote-based results so one bad report does not override everyone else
+Compatibility status is vote-based so one incorrect report cannot override community results.

 ---

-## Compression Tuning
+## ⚙️ Compression Tuning

-You can adjust:
+Advanced users can fine-tune compression using:

-* Compression level
+* Compression level selection
-* CPU cores
+* CPU core selection
-* Block size
+* Block size selection

-Block size options:
+Available block sizes:

 * Auto
 * Auto-Fit